 Tessa and Peter have travelled extensively throughout Europe as well as Central Asia, including Afghanistan, India and Nepal.
 They have also lived and worked in Australia for an extended period.
 More recently they have visited rural Eastern Europe, America and Ethiopia – twenty years after Peter worked there for Oxfam.

 Tessa’s interest in Art History is reflected in the school’s extensive art library, which features books running the range of the history of art throughout the world.
-She is an active member of Drawn to the Valley exhibiting with the group frequently especially during the Open Studios week every year in September.
+She has been an active member of ‘Drawn to the Valley’ since 2007, sitting on the committee for the past 3yrs.
+She exhibits with the group frequently, especially during the Open Studios week every year in September.
+The venue is often described as the best in the group.
 She also hosts the local Look Group organised by Tate St Ives, where local artists meet monthly to discuss art and visit exhibitions.

 (More recent works can be seen in ‘The Gallery’)

-©Tessa Sulston 2018 Unauthorized use and/or duplication of this material without express and written permission from the author is strictly prohibited.
+©Tessa Sulston 2019 Unauthorized use and/or duplication of this material without express and written permission from the author is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Tessa Sulston with appropriate and specific direction to the original content